flaszlo2000/triggering_timer/readme.md

-This is a custom timer integration for Home Assistant that can trigger any automation after the specified time on the UI.
+This is a custom timer integration for Home Assistant that can trigger any automation after the specified time.